 - Providing value and letting a service/product speak for itself

-There are a lot of players on the Marketing Automation scene in 2016, and they all have their own sets of positive and negatives.
+There are a lot of players on the marketing automation scene, and they all have their own sets of positive and negatives.
 Some have great unique selling propositions (USPs), and some have huge marketing departments.
 I can honestly say that SharpSpring is the best fit for the needs of my business.
 When compared to the first provider we were with, there are some standout differences.

 First and foremost, the only surprises from SharpSpring have been the good kind!
 Where some marketing automation providers may try and poach an agency’s clients or referrals, SharpSpring offers appropriate rewards for introductions and makes a point of staying true to its promise that ‘your clients are yours.’